schmaun/sflive2018-api-plattform/notes.md

 @apiFilter
 build in filters (only with doctrine)
 or create own service as filter
+property filter (filter the returned properties)

 change default order (only with doctrine)